-To thank you for sharing your eggs at CARE, we will give you a significant discount on your treatment - your IVF will only cost £1,000 (at CARE London we’ll give you a cycle of IVF treatment for free).
+To thank you for sharing your eggs at CARE, we will give you a significant discount on your treatment - your IVF will only cost £1,000.

 We were the first clinic in the UK to offer egg sharing and thousands of patients have benefited so far.
 Our knowledge and experience mean we can do everything to maximise success for all our egg share patients and our results are the highest in the UK.

 Many patients also tell us that sharing their eggs made them really happy, they loved knowing that they had helped someone else.
 It really is the most precious gift.

 If you decide to share your eggs, we’ll first need to check you’re suitable for the programme.
 So, we’ll ask you to fill out a detailed medical questionnaire before you meet a nurse from our donation team.
 They’ll discuss the whole process with you in detail, and then you'll need some blood tests and an ultrasound scan to check you're suitable to donate.

 If you qualify as an egg sharer, we’ll offer you a counselling session.
 It’s really important that you talk through all the implications of sharing your eggs, including the fact that you’ll need to agree to be identifiable to any children born if they’d like to know more about you when they turn 18.

 Once you’re ready to go ahead with treatment, you’ll find the process very similar to a normal IVF cycle; the main difference is that we’ll synchronise your treatment cycle with your recipient’s.
 If you’ve not been through treatment before, you can read more about the IVF process here.
 Our results show that egg sharing doesn’t affect treatment success rates in any way.